 The city of Eau Claire comes alive for Eau Claire Marathon weekend.

-This May 5th-6th there will be races for people of all ability levels: a 5K, kid's races, a half marathon, marathon, and a marathon relay.
-And this year the race is celebrating its ten year anniversary.
-If you're running, here are a few things to help prepare you for race day.
+This May 4-5, there will be races for people of all ability levels: a 5K, kid's races, a half marathon, marathon and a marathon relay.
+If you're running, here are a few things to help prepare you for race day:

 Training: Work on Those Hills

-I've done the Eau Claire half marathon multiple times now and will be doing so again in 2018.
+Trust me, I've done the Eau Claire half marathon multiple times, and this is advice you'll want to take.
 One of my focuses in training, along with building up to the 13.1-mile distance, has been working on hills.
 The course not only has a lot of bridges but it also has some pretty challenging hills.
-The last one is at the very end when you turn by the Menomonie St. Dairy Queen to the area where the baseball stadium is right before the finish line.
+The last one is at the very end when you turn by Menomonie St. to the area where the baseball stadium is right before the finish line.
 This comes after you've been out running nearly 13.1 or 26.2 miles.
 The good news is that it means you're almost done.

 Be Ready For A Power Boost On The Blugold Mile